IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/navigation.md

 - [Guidance](#guidance)

 ## Display a map
 Displaying the map using NavKit2 SDK requires two components: the _NavKit2 Map Visualisation_ library and the _NavKit2 Map Visualisation onboard service_ library.
-Additionally a suite of small UI components are provided by the NavKit2UI SDK, such as a Zoom Control, a Map Mode Toggle, Location Preview, etc. The _NavKit2 Map Visualisation_ library includes a map renderer (the component has to be integrated with app UI) and provides access to the map surface.
+Additionally a suite of small UI controls are provided by the NavKit2UI SDK, such as a Zoom Control, a Map Mode Toggle, Location Preview, etc. The _NavKit2 Map Visualisation_ library includes a map renderer (the component has to be integrated with app UI) and provides access to the map surface.
 The _NavKit 2 Map Visualisation_ library requires map tiles which are provided by the _NavKit 2 Map